khiem20tc/my-notion-blog/readme.md

-# 👋 kevinbkdev.blog
+# 👋 kevinbkdev.vercel.app

 On the road to freedom...

-Head to [http://kevinbkdev.blog](http://kevinbkdev.blog) to read.
+Head to [https://kevinbkdev.vercel.app](https://kevinbkdev.vercel.app) to read.